This page includes much of the information Grand Representatives share from other states. We hope you find it informational and helpful.

 Missouri’s Total Membership

-Missouri Rainbow has 22 assemblies and about 180 members.
+Missouri Rainbow has 22 assemblies.

 Missouri’s Sharing Rainbow Treasurers